Multi-fidelity data fusion through parameter space reduction with applications to automotive engineering

 \section{Abstract}

-Multi-fidelity models are of great importance due to their capability of fusing information coming from different simulations and sensors.
-In the context of Gaussian process regression we can exploit low-fidelity models to better capture the latent manifold thus improving the accuracy of the model.
+Multi-fidelity models are of great importance due to their capability of fusing information coming from different numerical simulations, surrogates, and sensors.
 We focus on the approximation of high-dimensional scalar functions with low intrinsic dimensionality.
-By introducing a low dimensional bias in a chain of Gaussian processes with different fidelities we can fight the curse of dimensionality affecting these kind of quantities of interest, especially for many-query applications.
-In particular we seek a gradient-based reduction of the parameter space through linear active subspaces or a nonlinear transformation of the input space.
-Then we build a low-fidelity response surface based on such reduction, thus enabling multi-fidelity Gaussian process regression without the need of running new simulations with simplified physical models.
+By introducing a low dimensional bias we can fight the curse of dimensionality affecting these quantities of interest, especially for many-query applications.
+We seek a gradient-based reduction of the parameter space through linear active subspaces or a nonlinear transformation of the input space.
+Then we build a low-fidelity response surface based on such reduction, thus enabling nonlinear autoregressive multi-fidelity Gaussian process regression without the need of running new simulations with simplified physical models.
 This has a great potential in the data scarcity regime affecting many engineering applications.
-In this work we present a new multi-fidelity approach\footnote{Starting from the preliminary analysis conducted in~\cite{romor2020pamm}.} involving active subspaces and nonlinear level-set learning method.
-The proposed numerical method is tested on two high-dimensional benchmark functions, and on a more complex car aerodynamics problem.
+In this work we present a new multi-fidelity approach that involves active subspaces and the nonlinear level-set learning method, starting from the preliminary analysis previously conducted~\cite{romor2020pamm}.
+The proposed framework is tested on two high-dimensional benchmark functions, and on a more complex car aerodynamics problem.
 We show how a low intrinsic dimensionality bias can increase the accuracy of Gaussian process response surfaces.